 A burning sensation lay just beneath his flesh throughout his body, and he thought illness might be the greatest danger to him at this point.
-In direct contrast, the surface of his skin was uncomfortably cool, and sweat was clammy across his form.
+In direct contrast, the surface of his skin was uncomfortably cool, and sweat stood clammy across his form.
 Though the day was warm, the sun’s light, diluted by the trees, did little to comfort him.
-And at his side he thought Sano was in much the same state.
+And at his side he thought Sano shared his condition.
 But there was nothing to be done about it; he wasn’t yet rested enough to finish the walk back to Kyoto — and because of his wounds, he couldn’t even find a better position to lie in for shared body heat.
 He did, however, seek out Sano’s wrist, in lieu of a broken hand, and hold onto it as he fell asleep again.

-“Sano,” he said, but his voice was weak and quiet.
-Bending, awkward and painful, until his lips brushed the boy’s ear, he repeated the hoarse call.
+“Sano,” he said, but his voice came out weak and faint.
+Bending, awkward and painful, until his lips brushed Sano’s ear, he repeated the hoarse call.

 “Long enough,” Saitou replied quietly.

 “How’re you feeling?” was Sano’s next query.
-It was made with some abashment, but the boy seemed to have gained greater mastery over the apparent embarrassment of having come up this mountain in this state specifically to find Saitou, and the blush from earlier today did not reappear.
+It was made with some abashment, but the young man seemed to have gained greater mastery over the apparent embarrassment of having come up this mountain in this state specifically to find Saitou, and the blush from earlier did not reappear.

 It worked, for which victory the concession was only a small discomfort in exchange.
 “Well… I wasn’t…” Sano’s tone was amusingly defensive, as if Saitou’s statement had been one of accusation rather than gratitude.
 “I couldn’t just…”